osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/V1/Configuration/pi-adapter-for-structured-data-files-data-source-configuration.md

 | **LineSeparator** | Optional | `string` | Character(s) used to separate lines in the input files.
 Only applies to CSV files.<br><br>Default value: `\n` |
 | **StreamIdPrefix** | Optional | `string` | The stream ID prefix applied to all data items collected from the data source. <br><br>Default value: `{ComponentId}` |
 | **DefaultStreamIdPattern** | Optional | `string` | Specifies the default stream Id pattern to use.<br><br>Possible parameters: `{FriendlyName}`, `{ValueField}`<br>Default pattern: `{FriendlyName}.{ValueField}` |
-### Note:
-If InputDirectory is deleted while the Adapter is running, the user should restart the Adapter once the same directory is restored.

 ## Structured Data Files data source examples

 The following are examples of valid Structured Data Files data source configurations: